 - Owlet Smart Sock — This high-tech wearable wraps around a baby’s foot to monitor sleep using pulse oximetry.
 “The sock actually tracks oxygen levels, the heart rate, and the sleep of the child,” says Rodvill.

 - Upright Pro — This is a monitor intended to correct your posture and fight back pain.
-It sticks to your lower back and tracks your spine’s movements.
+It sticks to your back and tracks your spine’s movements.
 It vibrates when it detects slouching, reminding you to correct your posture.
 An associated app can give you a detailed report of your posture habits.

 3. Telehealth Helps More People Access Care